Inserting 'V' bracing

 - Concentric V'

-Allows two braces to be inserted, forming an inverted V that joins at the central point in the end group. - Eccentric 'V'
+Enters two braces, forming an inverted V that joins at the central point in the end group. - Eccentric 'V'

 - Concentric V'